De-Ba'athification: Elections and candidates

 One of the more problematic aspects of de-Ba'athification came not in the 2003–2004 time frame, but during the later years when Iraqis had a great deal more sovereignty over their political affairs.

-In the first elections in Iraq in December 2005, Sunnis were still largely excluded because of continued de-Ba'athification efforts that systematically excluded Sunni Arabs from the political process.
-NPR articles regarding the continued de-Ba'athification during the election years.
+In the first elections in Iraq in January 2005, Sunnis got only 17 seats in a 275-member parliament, for unclear reasons but perhaps linked to their boycotting those elections.
 More recently, de-Ba'athification policies have been cited as reasons for the political stalemate resulting from the March 2010 parliamentary elections, in which numerous Sunni candidates were disqualified.

 Beneficiaries

 In the letter of the Orders, the primary beneficiaries of the de-Ba'athification policy were the Iraqi people.
 The policy was enacted for their benefit and welfare, recognizing that they had suffered under the Ba'athist regime of Saddam Hussein.
 However, other beneficiaries of these policies included dissidents within Iraq and the exiles that returned to Iraq following the US invasion.